International Clarinet Workshop

 Kibbutz Mizra, Israel

 The International Clarinet Workshop (ICW) was founded by clarinetist Alexander Fiterstein who was raised in the Galilee and received his first musical training in the region.
 He later went on to study at the Juilliard school and won several International awards including first prize at the 2nd Carl Nielsen International Clarinet Competition in Denmark and the Avery Fisher Career Grant Award in New York.
 The ICW is a clarinet seminar for advanced clarinet students and enthusiasts from around the world.
 The maximum number of participants will be 15.
-The daily schedule includes warm up and fundamentals classes with Lisa Perry, Masterclasses with Alexander Fiterstein and Ron Selka (Principal Clarinet of the Israel Philharmonic Orchestra), chamber music and orchestra excerpts classes.
+The daily schedule includes warm up and fundamentals classes with Lisa Perry, Masterclasses with Alexander Fiterstein, Ron Selka, and Yevgeny Yehudin, chamber music and orchestra excerpts classes.

 Application and Tuition

-Please submit a video recording of 2 contrasting pieces (one movement from each piece).
+Please submit the form below with a linked recording of 2 contrasting pieces (one movement from each piece).

 We recommend the Nof Tavor hotel which is located near the Jezreel Valley Center for the Arts.
 Email: email@example.com Participants will be responsible to make their own hotel reservations and purchase meals during the week.